wafflebytes/Snappy/README.md

     </div>
 </div>

-Introducing Snappy: Leveraging CoreML and SqueezeNet for Advanced Object Recognition.
+Introducing `Snappy`: Leveraging CoreML and SqueezeNet for Advanced Object Recognition.
-An innovative iOS application that seamlessly integrates the cutting-edge capabilities of CoreML and the sophisticated architecture of SqueezeNet to deliver a sophisticated and immersive user experience.
+An iOS application based on SwiftUI, that seamlessly integrates the cutting-edge capabilities of CoreML and the sophisticated architecture of SqueezeNet to deliver a sophisticated and immersive user experience.

 ## 📝 Features